Acetolactate synthase: Inhibitors

 Inhibitors of ALS are used as herbicides that slowly starve affected plants of these amino acids, which eventually leads to inhibition of DNA synthesis.
 They affect grasses and dicots alike.
-They are not a chemistry class but rather mechanism class with diverse chemistries.
+They are not a chemistry class but rather a mechanism of action class with diverse chemistries.
 The ALS inhibitor family includes sulfonylureas (SUs), imidazolinones, triazolopyrimidines (see :Category:Triazolopyrimidines), pyrimidinyl oxybenzoates, and sulfonylamino carbonyl triazolinones.
 As of March 2022, the ALS inhibitors suffer the worst (known) resistance problem of all herbicide classes, having 169 known resistant target species.
 The structures of ALS herbicides are radically different from the normal substrate and so none of them bind at the catalytic site but instead at a site specific to herbicidal action.
 Therefore resistance mutations are expected to have widely varying effects on normal ALS catalysis activity, positive, negative and neutral.
 Unsurprisingly that is exactly what experiments have shown, including Yu et al., 2007 finding resistance in Hordeum murinum due to a proline→serine substitution at amino acid 197 to increase ALS activity by 2x-3x.